ivanseibel/markdown-chat/front/markdownchat/README.md

 #### 3.2.1 front/markdownchat/src/routes/index.jsx

 Responsible for automatically redirecting the user between home and chat room screens.
 If the user has just arrived and does not yet have a valid connection to a room, he will be directed to the Home page.
 If he has already entered a valid user and a valid room and successfully obtained a WebSocket connection, he will be directed to the respective room page.

+### 3.3.
+Services

+#### 3.3.1. front/markdownchat/src/services/api.js

+Create an instance of axios so that it can be shared with the application. axios is responsible for providing an abstraction of the [Fetch API](https://www.w3schools.com/js/js_api_fetch.asp), adding improvements and extra functionality.

+### 4.1 UI

+#